AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/view-smart-campaign-results.md

    >
    >View person details by clicking the person's name.

-   Dig into the results to see what your campaign actually did, or simply [export smart campaign results to Excel](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/export-smart-campaign-results-to-excel.md).
+   Dig into the results to see what your campaign actually did, or simply [export smart campaign results to [!DNL Excel]](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/export-smart-campaign-results-to-excel.md).

    >[!MORELIKETHIS]
    >